What to know about the death of Pope Francis

 Even before the great bells of St. Peter's Basilica began tolling to mark Francis' death, messages of tribute began pouring in from across the world.

-Catholic and non-Catholic leaders alike honored a spiritual leader who was a voice for the marginalized and the weak, for migrants and LGBTQ+ people, and who showed concern for nature.
+Catholic and non-Catholic leaders alike honored a spiritual leader who was a voice for the marginalized and the weak, for migrants and LGBTQ+ people, and for environmental protection.

-He “cared about the great global challenges of our time — migration, climate change, inequalities, peace — as well as the everyday struggles of the one and all,” European Council President António Costa said.

-The outgoing German chancellor, Olaf Scholz, said that the world had lost "an advocate for the weak, a reconciling and a warm-hearted person.”
+King Charles III praised the pope for his work on safeguarding the planet.
+European Commission President Ursula von der Leyen called him an inspiration for the entire world, not just Christians.
+Even the far-right Argentine President Milei, who had chilly relations with the pope, expressed sorrow.

+"We are saying goodbye to a great man and a great shepherd," Italian Premier Giorgia Meloni, one of the few official visitors to see Francis during his recent hospitalization, said.
+Flags were flown at half-staff on Monday across Italy and some top-level soccer matches were postponed.

 Francis, who suffered from chronic lung disease and had part of one lung removed as a young man, was admitted to Gemelli hospital in Rome on Feb.
 14, 2025, for a respiratory crisis that developed into double pneumonia.
 He spent 38 days there, the longest hospitalization of his papacy.

-For the faithful, those were weeks of fear that his illness could be fatal or lead to another papal resignation after that of Pope Benedict XVI, a surprise move that led to the election of Francis.
+For the faithful, those were weeks of fear that his illness could be fatal or lead to another papal resignation after that of Pope Benedict XVI, a surprise move that led to the election of Francis in March 2013.

 The pontiff's return to the Vatican on March 23 brought relief to many at the time.

-Francis' death now sets off a weekslong process of allowing the faithful to pay their final respects, first for Vatican officials in the Santa Marta chapel and then in St. Peter’s for the general public.
+Francis' death now sets off the process of allowing the faithful to pay their final respects, first for Vatican officials in the Santa Marta chapel and then in St. Peter's for the general public.

-That will be followed by a funeral to be celebrated by the dean of the College of Cardinals, Cardinal Giovanni Battista Re, and a conclave to elect a new pope.
+A precise sequence of events will include the confirmation of death in the pontiff’s home, the transfer of the coffin to St. Peter’s Basilica for public viewing, a funeral Mass and burial.

+The dates haven't been announced yet, but the burial must take place between the fourth and sixth day after his death.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.